yumin-jung/yumin-jung/README.md

 - Want to be 🚀
   - Frontend Developer 🧑‍💻
   - UX/UI Designer 🎨
-- Enjoy Running 👟 & Philosophy 🧐
+- Enjoy Running 👟

 I'm interested in **React** & **Next.js** now!! 🔥

-> 정말 큰 은혜란 무엇인가. 오늘 자신의 일을 할 수 있다는 것. <문화와 가치>
+> Less is more.